SkymindIO/TrainingMaterials/Strata_2017_Tutorial/Labs/README.md

 If exploring the pom.xml file for the lab project note that there are two levels, training-parent/pom.xml and training-parent/training-labs/pom.xml

+# Setting up your Virtual Enviroment

+1. Save the Strata_2017_Labs.ova file
+2. Import the Appliance into VirtualBox, VMware should work as well

+# Logging into your VM

+* Username Pass

+skymind:skymind

+* SSH
+ ssh -p 2222 skymind@localhost

+* Copying files with SCP
+scp -P 2222 skymind@localhost:/path/to/source /path/to/destination

-2. Running and stopping code
+# Running and stopping code

 When editing or creating a java class you can run it at any time by hitting the green arrow next to your main class.